cortex-js/cortexjs.io/src/docs/compute-engine.md

 </div>

-In addition to the symbol table from the standard library, you can define your own symbols and functions.
+In addition to definitions from the standard library, you can define your own symbols and functions.

 ```js